The Seven-Ups: Plot

-NYPD detective Buddy Manucci has been under pressure from the senior officers in the New York City police force because his team of renegade policemen, known as the "seven-ups" (so called because most criminals they arrest receive sentences from seven years and up) have been using unorthodox methods to arrest criminals; this is illustrated as the team ransacks an antiques store that is a front for the running of counterfeit money.
-In addition, there have been a rash of kidnappings of organized crime figures and white-collar criminals.
-Max Kalish is kidnapped and a ransom is paid at a car wash.
+NYPD Detective Buddy Manucci has been under pressure from the senior officers in the New York City police force because his team of renegade policemen, known as the "seven-ups" (so called because most criminals they arrest receive sentences from seven years and up) have been using unorthodox methods to arrest criminals; this is illustrated as the team ransacks an antiques store that is a front for the running of counterfeit money.
+Buddy received information about the counterfeit ring from his regular snitch & childhood friend, informant Vito Lucia.

+There has been a growing rash of kidnappings of organized crime figures and white-collar criminals in the city.
+Max Kalish, a high-level racketeer & loan shark, is kidnapped from his house by two strangers impersonating police detectives.
+A ransom for his release is paid at a car wash.
+Manucci, while making the rounds through his old neighborhood, is tipped off by a local barber & family friend that he has witnessed an increased presence of guns on the streets during the last few months.
+This causes Buddy and the squad to start trailing some of the key crime figures to gather clues for the escalating unrest and tensions amongst the local syndicate.

-Manucci and the squad learn of the kidnappings when crooked bail bondsman Festa is grabbed in public by two men claiming to be from the district attorney's office.
-Buddy gets information from his regular snitch, informant Vito Lucia, who turns out to be untrustworthy.
-When they stake out a funeral meeting of Kalish and his people, disaster follows, and it leads to the death of one of the seven-up officers.
-A violent car chase ensues as Buddy chases after the killers, Moon and Bo, and other officers attempt to block the two at the George Washington Bridge but Moon and Bo crash through the police barricade then escape when Buddy's car violently collides into a truck, shearing off the roof.
-Miraculously, he survives the almost fatal accident.
+They learn of the kidnappings when crooked bail bondsman Festa is grabbed in public by two men claiming to be from the District Attorney's office.
+Buddy seeks more information from Vito, who turns out to be untrustworthy.
+Unbeknownst to Buddy, Vito is the mastermind behind the kidnapping operation.
+He works with the two thugs, Moon & Bo, who have been performing all the kidnappings by impersonating various authority figures.

+The squad stake out a funeral meeting of Kalish and his people, disaster follows, and it leads to shootings causing the death of one of the Seven-up officers and life-threatening injuries to one of the crime family members.
+A violent car chase ensues as Buddy chases after the shooters, Moon and Bo, which takes them throughout Upper Manhattan and beyond.
+Other officers give chase and attempt to block the two at the George Washington Bridge but Moon and Bo crash through the police barricade and continue across the bridge and on to the Palisades Interstate Parkway in New Jersey.
+They escape when Buddy's car violently collides into a truck, shearing off the roof.
+Miraculously, he survives the near-fatal accident.